-(b) IFRS Interpretations Committee agenda decisions issued in the last 12 months As at 31 October 2023, the following agenda decisions were issued that may be relevant for the preparation of annual reports in 2023.
-The date issued refers to the date of approval by the IASB as per the IASB's website.
+(b) IFRS Interpretations Committee agenda decisions issued in the last 12 months As at 30 June 2024, the following agenda decisions were issued that might be relevant for the preparation of annual reports in 2024.
+The date issued refers to the date of approval by the IASB, according to the IASB's website.
 For more recent information refer to our website at www.viewpoint.pwc.com.